-Children Incorporated is an international non-profit that supports underprivileged kids with education, food, healthcare, clothing, school supplies and tuition fees.
+Children Incorporated is an international non-profit that takes your money to support underprivileged kids with education, food, healthcare, clothing, school supplies and tuition fees.

 In over 21 countries, the main work of Children Incorporated is provided through child sponsorship, where $30 a month sponsors a child.
 They receive everything that is essential for physical, social, and emotional development.
 This charity also accepts donations that go toward feeding programs, school expansions, medical clinics, and even housing opportunities.

-Click here to find out more about Children Incorporated.
+Help a sponsor child and click here to find out more about Children Incorporated.org

 12. International Child Art Foundation